 Further along the well worn path surrounded by twisted vines, we came across a group of travellers who had set up camp.
 Oblivious to our presence they danced like fairies in the sun which filtered through the leaves.
 A steady stream of travellers high on life passed us as they walked towards the banyan tree where there is a resident baba.

 After a climb up out of Karma Jungle, we arrived at Paliem plateau, a deserted grassland where you can get access to the road.
-Here Adventure Breaks can arrange a pick up, however we decided to trek back through the forest, across the beach and along the cliff top to our starting point.
+Here Adventure Breaks can arrange a pick up, however we decided to trek back through the forest, across the beach and along the cliff top to our starting point for this sea breeze hiking in Goa.

 On the way back I saw a beautiful sunset over the ocean which soothed my soul.
 With my spirits lifted, I sat with my guide on Keri beach enjoying an ice cold beer and breathing in the sea air.